hover to animate -- input script physical analog

 LAMMPS runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
 Many of its models have versions that provide accelerated performance on CPUs, GPUs, and Intel Xeon Phis.
 The code is designed to be easy to modify or extend with new functionality.

-The main authors of LAMMPS are listed on this page along with contact info and other contributors.
+The main authors of LAMMPS can be contacted via email to "developers at lammps.org" and are listed individually on this page along with contact info and other contributors.
 Funding for LAMMPS development has come primarily from the US Deparment of Energy (OASCR, OBER, ASCI, LDRD, Genomes-to-Life) and is acknowledged here.